spring-roots/aop-deep-dive/README.md

 Spring can do all that work for us!

 ## Part 3: Advice through Spring Auto Proxies

+**Objective:** learn how to register advice and weave it in through proxies automatically created in the Application Context.

 Indeed, the Application Context can be configured to generate proxies automatically through configuration.
 Let's do that.